 For lovers of Salsa and Latin Jazz, watching THE CUBAN is a must.
-This movie, shot in Canada and Cuba, will be released virtually this Friday, July 31, on Laemmle Virtual Cinema.
+This movie, shot in Canada and Cuba, is now available on Amazon (rent for $3.99) and other streaming platforms.

 THE CUBAN was written by Alessandra Piccione and directed by Sergio Navarretta.
 Afro-Cuban Jazz is a most important part of the film, the soundtrack composed by Hilario Duran, an internationally respected piano performer.
 Musicians Alexis Baro and Alberto Alberto are also part of the work.
 The three of them are Cubans residing in Canada.